mlml/autovot/README.md

 AutoVOT, v.
 0.9
 =======

+## How to Cite
+TO DO

-## Out of the box directories and files
+## Out of the box: directories and files included in the downloaded version (TODO: explain more)

     Path                        Description/contents
     autovot/                    Master directory